- China produces the most zinc in the world.

 Zinc is a chemical component which is number 30 in the periodic table.
-It is available in large proportions in the US, Australia, and Asia.
+It is available in large proportions in the United States, Australia, and Asia.
 Refining zinc is done by froth flotation of its ore, roasting, and electrowinning.
-China is the world’s leading zinc producer.
-It produces 3.1 million metric tonnes.
-However, besides it, the other top zinc producers include Canada, India, Ireland, Bolivia, Kazakhstan, and Mexico.
+China is the world’s leading zinc producer, producing more than double the next leading producer, Peru.
 The world’s biggest zinc mine is Rampura Agucha mine in Rajastian, India.

 The World’s Highest Zinc Producers